-- > Live lectures in person (AQ3154), will be recorded and posted online - ☐ Slides will be posted online, but could change (don't print before class) - > We'll also try synchronous online meetings at the same lecture time via zoom (links on webpage) - ➤ Office hours on zoom (links on webpage) - > Exams will be online.
-You have to be in the classroom or join via zoom for proctoring
+- ➤ Live lectures in-person (AQ3150) - ☐ Slides will be posted online, but could change (don't print before class) - > We encourage everyone to attend and participate in class. - ➤ Office hours: Schedule Instructor and TA office hours from course webpage - > Exams will be online during class time on canvas.
+You have to be on zoom for proctoring